-For the first time in its 20-year history, additive manufacturing is poised to enable unique and better ways for manufacturers to serve their markets.
+For the first time in its 30-year history, additive manufacturing is poised to enable unique and better ways for manufacturers to serve their markets.
 Embracing digital technologies will better help manufacturing industries participate in market transformations as compared to being disrupted by them.
 Look no further for the type of disruption digital brings than to the transformation of transportation where Uber eclipsed Fortune 500 companies in valuation in less than two years by harnessing the power of digital technology.

 Although its roots are in ideation and prototyping applications, additive manufacturing is positioned to move well beyond these narrow origins to include tooling, fixtures, production parts and ultimately will represent the furthest outposts of distributed manufacturing networks.
 In fact, in a recent survey sponsored by Jabil, we confirmed that some manufacturers are already using additive manufacturing for production parts, tooling and fixtures, bridge production and even repair purposes.

 The Harvard Business Review advises readers that additive manufacturing is gaining considerable momentum in large-scale industry and “will increasingly be used to produce high-volume parts and products.”
 Author Richard D’Aveni writes: “This progress will speed up adoption and propel more experimentation and practical application.
-What was a niche technique is morphing into a broad-based movement driven by multiple technologies and many kinds of companies.”
+What was a niche technology is morphing into a broad-based movement driven by multiple technologies and many kinds of companies.”

 We in the industry have witnessed numerous recent advancements, which are underpinning the case for far-reaching 3D printing manufacturing, speeding progress and driving more practical use of related technologies.
 Here are just a few: